18F/18f.gsa.gov/_posts/2014-10-21-how-to-run-your-own-3-sprint-agile-workshop.md

 pivots to give you ideas for your own workshop.

 ## Another Option: Bring On 18F as a Coach
-18F has recently created a new pilot line of business called 18F Consulting Services which offers Agile coaching and other services at cost-recovery prices under the Economy Act.
+18F has recently created a new pilot line of business called [18F Consulting](http://18f.github.io/consulting/) which offers Agile coaching and other services at cost-recovery prices under the Economy Act.
 If you’d like assistance or you’d like us to run a workshop for your team, please [get in touch](mailto:18f@gsa.gov)!